TaekyungKi/Scattering_maxp/README.md

 ## Scattering_maxp

 > ### Introduction
-This is for the scattering-maxp network, which is the modified version of scattering network by S.Mallat.
+> This is for the scattering-maxp network, which is the modified version of scattering network by S.Mallat.
-In paper [1],
+> In paper [1], a way of combining scattering network with max-pooling network is introduced.